rhyslwells/Data-Archive/content/standardised/Statistical Assumptions.md

 #### Key Assumptions:

 - [[Assumption of Normality]]: This assumption posits that the data follows a normal distribution.
-Many [[Statistical Tests]], such as t-tests and ANOVA, rely on this assumption to validate their results.
+Many [[Statistical Tests]], such as t-tests and [[ANOVA]], rely on this assumption to validate their results.
 If the data is not normally distributed, alternative methods or transformations may be necessary.
 Heavy tailed distributions can violate this.

 - Homoscedasticity: This refers to the assumption that the variance of the residuals (errors) remains constant across all levels of the independent variable(s).
 Violations of this assumption can lead to inefficient estimates and impact [[hypothesis testing]].